How Ajax replaced their biggest transfer sales, from Suarez to De Jong

 The fact Hakim Ziyech only left Ajax this summer is remarkable, sporting director Overmars had been planning for his exit as far back as 2018 when he signed Zakaria Labyad and Dusan Tadic.
 However, the latter has since evolved into a devastating ‘false nine’.
 This inspired tactical conversion opened up a position on the flank to be filled by a predominantly goalscoring winger that can also be effective in the build-up play — enter former academy graduate Quincy Promes, who has made the best of a second chance.

 He’s been exclusively utilised in a wide role, though Ten Hag has experimented with Promes in the ‘number ten’ position — where Ziyech has often performed to devastating effect — and even hinting this is where the 47-time Netherlands international could predominantly be fielded during the 2020/21 campaign.
 Even if he’s not, Promes is more than a handful for opposition full-backs.
 Also, given Ajax’s fluidity in their attack he’ll often pop up behind the centre-forward or even in his place.
-However, it’s been a difficult 2020/21 campaign, although he’s netted six goals across 16 league appearances, Promes is expected to re-join former club Spartak Moscow.
+However, after a difficult start to 2020/21, despite scoring six goals across 19 league appearances, Promes returned to former club Spartak Moscow.

 Sold: Donny van de Beek (€45m) | Successor: Mohammed Kudus (€9m)